 With a 29/41 (FHA) qualifying ratio

-If you'd like to run your own numbers, use this Mortgage Loan Qualification Calculator.
+If you want to run your own numbers, we offer a Loan Pre-Qualifying Calculator.

-Remember these are just guidelines.
-We will be thrilled to pre-qualify you to help you determine how much you can afford.
+Don't forget these are just guidelines.
+We will be happy to help you pre-qualify to help you determine how much you can afford.